 Many of these trees have matured and now form an arboretum with a difference as, instead of one or two trees of each type, there are whole stands of trees from all over the world.

 Brechfa Forest Garden can be reached by following the Forest Garden Trail this is a way marked trail staring from the forest car park in Abergorlech.
+The old walk leaflet for the forest garden published by Forestry Commission is available to download.
 There is a description of the walk in the walks leaflet published by NRW and available to download on the Discover Carmarthenshire website.

 If you would prefer to follow the route with the aid of map app on your mobile phone we have prepared a gpx file for you to download.
 A gpx file contains information on waypoints and trails which can be imported into any of the common map apps available on mobile phones.